Eko199/Functional-Programming-Course/Project/README.md

 ### 3. TypeSubstitutions

 `Substitutions` is a short name for the type `MyType -> Maybe MyType`.
 It enables the definition of equivalence of two types, which is an occasion during the type inference process.
-The substitutions are applied recursively on the result type of the main algorithm.
+The substitutions are applied recursively on the result type of the main algorithm and a check for recursive type definition is made.
 A return value of `Nothing` marks a type argument, for which no substitutions were created (it should remain the same).

 #### Example